open-zaak/open-zaak/docs/installation/config/openzaak_config.rst

    d.
 Click **Opslaan**.

-3. Finally, we need to allow Open Zaak to access Open Notificaties (for authentication purposes, so we can then check it's authorisations):
+3. Finally, we need to allow Open Zaak to access Open Notificaties (for authentication purposes, so we can then check its authorisations):

    a.
 Navigate to **API Autorisaties > Client credentials**
    b.
 Click **Client credential toevoegen**.